KhanhKid/python-machinelearning/README.md

 # python-machinelearning

-This is project personal for learning python and machine learning with scikit learning I use Jupiter for run and debug code
+This is project personal for learning python and machine learning with scikit learning

+I use Jupiter for running and debug code

 # Guide Setup
 ## Requirement